philipp2604/LiteUa/README.md

 This project is licensed under the **Apache License 2.0**.
 See the [LICENSE](./LICENSE.txt) file for details.

 You are free to use, modify, and distribute this software in **commercial** and **private** applications.

+---
+*Built with ❤️ and a lot of reverse engineering.*